krustlet/krustlet/docs/community/developers.md

 If you want to create your own Kubelet based on Krustlet, all you need to do is implement a `Provider`.

-See `src/krustlet-*.rs` and their corresponding provider implementation in `crates/*-provider` to get started.
+See `src/krustlet-wasi.rs` and its corresponding provider implementation in `crates/wasi-provider` to get started.